-There are two aspects to the State of Maine's adult use cannabis program: statute and rule.
-The Marijuana Legalization Act was first passed by voters in 2016 and later amended by the legislature.
+There are two aspects to the State of Maine's Adult Use Cannabis Program (AUCP): statute and rule.
+The Cannabis Legalization Act was first passed by voters in 2016 and later amended by the legislature.
 This law currently appears in Title 28-B of the Maine Revised Statutes, while other aspects of the law involving cannabis are chaptered elsewhere.

 - Rulemaking Activity